 Consult with a mortgage broker like the Loan Market or your bank to pre-determine your budget level and perhaps obtain pre-approval from the lending institution prior to going out ‘to buy’.
 This puts you in a position where you are able to make ‘a cash offer’

-Research sales in the areas you are looking and may be attend any auctions of properties to help establish current values.
-Attend as many home opens as possible.
+Research sales in the areas you are looking for and may attend any auctions of properties to help establish current values.
+Attend as many homes open as possible.
 Ask any one of our sales agents for additional advice…they will be happy to help.